lukeberry99/chatm/README.md

 * 1 go routine replying

 ## Potential pitfalls
-1. Redis > 1000 nodes has some pitfalls
+1. Redis > 1000 nodes has some concurrency / parallelism issues
 	1.1. unlikely we will reach this 1000 node issue, switching to RabbitMQ would stop this and potentially

 <details>